-During the year ended 31 December 2023, all Directors have participated in continuing professional development by attending training courses organised by the Company and reading relevant materials on topics related to corporate governance and regulatory matters.
+During the year ended 31 December 2024, all Directors have participated in continuing professional development by attending training courses organised by the Company and reading relevant materials on topics related to corporate governance and regulatory matters.
 The Directors have confirmed that they have received the trainings as follows:

 Name of Directors Type of trainings

 Mr. Wang Yun A, B

-Mr. Zou Yonggang А, В
+Mr. Zou Yonggang A, B

+Mr. Wang Shuai (Appointed on 17 April 2024) A, B

 Mr. Wong Sui Chi A, B

-Ms. Ha Yee Lan Elaine A, B

-Mr. Wu Chi King А, В
+Mr. Wu Chi King A, B

+Ms. Yin Suying (Appointed on 17 September 2024) A, B

-attending seminars/conferences/forums A:
+A: attending seminars/conferences/forums

-B: reading newspapers, journals and updates relating to the economy, general business, corporate governance and directors' duties and responsibilities
+B٠ reading newspapers, journals and updates relating to the economy, general business, corporate governance and directors' duties and responsibilities